sharjeelsayed/devops-box/README.md

 # DevOps box

-- A Vagrant project to set up an instance of Ubuntu 20.04 on Virtualbox with DevOps tools
+- A Vagrant project to set up an instance/s of Ubuntu 20.04 on Virtualbox with DevOps tools

 # Tools included (Latest Versions)